AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 ## Installation Overview

 The goal of the included scripts are to provide an easy way to replicate an OpenStack AIO deployment using Kolla and Kolla-ansible on AARCH64.
-The follow is the basic pattern for deploying.
+The follow is the basic pattern for deploying using the supplied scripts.

 1. Deploy a minimal operating system with ssh access and git installed.
 1. Download this repository to the deployment target